dconstructing/you-are-here-test/README.md

 [Customizing the site](https://jekyllrb.com/docs/themes/#overriding-theme-defaults)
-[Customizing Merlot theme specifically](https://github.com/pages-themes/merlot) Each custom layout should specify its parent layout in its header, likely until the parent is `default`
+[Customizing Merlot theme specifically](https://github.com/pages-themes/merlot) Make sure the post date/time are not in the future.
+They won't show up until the site is generated after that date/time.